janis-commerce/client-creator/README.md

       "host": "core-host"
       // ...
     },
-    "newClients": { // DB config that the clients will use "type": "mongodb",
+    "default": { // DB config that the clients will use "type": "mongodb",
       "host": "clients-host",
       "database": "janis-{{code}}" // necesary to add dinamic database name.
 Since 3.0.0